paulswithers/xpages_theme_dtd/README.md

 "C:\temp\theme_1_0.dtd">
 ```
 Whether processing from a local Domino server or from a local NSF, the file will still be accessible.

+As before, you must remove the lines before building and testing the application on the server, otherwise the XPages runtime will not be able to parse the file.

 ### Adding to Snippets
 For more details about how to add the DTD reference to the Snippets view in Domino Designer, see http://www.intec.co.uk/enabling-typeahead-content-assist-in-themes-and-using-the-eclipse-snippets-view/